Caixa pays 6th installment for new groups; see full calendar

 |September 30, 2021

-This Tuesday (28/09), the payment of the 6th installment will also be made to beneficiaries who were born in July and are not part of Bolsa Família.
-Linked to CadÚnico and enrolled in emergency aid since last year, they thus receive the 6th installment on the following dates:
+This Thursday (29/09), the payment of the 6th installment will also be made to beneficiaries who were born in September and are not part of Bolsa Família.
+Linked to CadÚnico and enrolled in emergency aid since last year, therefore, they receive the 6th installment on the following dates:

 |Birthday month